Artists Installed At Purple Paisley

 Photography / Painting

-Emily is a fine art photographer and painter.
+Emily Rose is a multi-passionate creative who works in many mediums including fine art photography and painting.
 It is the tiny bits of nature that inspire her the most.
 She finds color and movement in the minute details that others may not notice in their everyday hustle and bustle.
 Her photography captures intricate moments in nature and gives you an up close view of all the loveliness.

 Her creative work also extends to multimedia on canvas.
 This part of her creative life is much more abstract but is influenced by the natural world.
 Emily’s paintings are very texturally driven.
 There is almost a sculptural vibe to her paintings as intricate grooves and ridges play together on the canvas.